buildcom/BossyUI/CONTRIBUTING.md

 Contributing Guide
 ==================

 Let's build something awesome.
 We can make it happen with your help.
+We use the [fork & pull model](https://help.github.com/articles/using-pull-requests#fork--pull) to accept new code into the project.
+If you aren't familiar with that workflow, Github's [Using Pull Requests](https://help.github.com/articles/using-pull-requests) article is a great primer.

 ## Getting Involved